rx/presenters/README.md

 ### Rails
 Presenters are a view templating language in Rails.
-You can mix and match presenters with your existing views, use them as new views, or call them as partails in existing views.
+You can mix and match presenters with your existing views, use them as new views, or call them as partials in existing views.

 #### 1) Add presenters to Gemfile
     gem 'coprl'